flsouto/htform/README.md

 // Populate form with data sent from request
 $form->context($_REQUEST);

-// Use the "value" method to extract value of a field if($form->value('_submit')){
+// Check if there is a flag
+if($form->value('_submit')){

     // Extract all fields, except those prefixed with underscore